programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt1.md

 It is often believed that you need huge amounts of data to train a useful deep learning model, however, this is not always the case.
 We assume that if you are trying to use deep learning to solve a problem, you have enough data to justify not using a manual approach.
 The real problem is usually the amount of labelled data you have.
 It is not possible to give a definitive answer to "how much data?", since the amount of training data required is dependent on a broad range of factors.
 There are a number of things which can be done to reduce the amount of training data required, some of which we will cover in this lesson.

 The best approach will likely be to create some initial training data and see how well your model does on this.
 This will help give you a sense of whether a problem is going to be possible to tackle.
 Furthermore, the process of annotating your data is valuable in itself.
+For a simple classification task it might be possible to begin assessing whether a model is worth developing with a few hundred labelled examples (though you will often need more than this to train a robust model).

 #### Preparing Mini Batches